 If you’re looking for an all-in-one serum that does a bit of everything and will work for all skin types, I recommend the Allies of Skin Mandelic Pigmentation Corrector Serum*.
 It’s pricey, but it works.

-If you really want to splurge, try egf.
+If you really want to splurge, try EGF.
 They’re expensive and you might not notice the changes immediately, but you’ll definitely see the difference once you stop using the products.
 The Klairs Midnight Blue Youth Activating Drops are excellent for the price, or SkinMedica TNS Advanced+ Serum for some serious magic.

 In the mornings I like using something with vitamin c – not because I actually see any brightening results with it, but it’s a powerful antioxidant that can work in synergy with sunscreen to protect against UV rays!